ThunderCats: Comics

 There were also several comic book series produced.
-A ThunderCats comic book series based on the animated series was originally published by Marvel Comics through its Star Comics imprint in 1985, lasting for three years and twenty-four issues.
-During this time, a new series was published by Marvel UK consisting of 129 issues and was also published for three years.
+A ThunderCats comic book series based on the animated series was published by Marvel Comics through its Star Comics imprint in 1985, lasting for three years and twenty-four issues.
+During this time in a eponymous television series was published by Marvel UK consisting of 129 issues and was also published for three years.

 Beginning in 2002, ThunderCats titles were published by Wildstorm Productions, an imprint of DC Comics (Warner Bros. corporate sibling), and included five non-canon miniseries and several one shots.

 In March 2012, Panini Comics began publishing a new series in the United Kingdom to tie-in with the television series of 2011, titled ThunderCats Magazine.
 The first issue featured a strip called Safe Haven which was written by Ferg Handley and drawn by Cosmo White.
 Each issue also included additional features, such as character profiles, puzzles, a reader art page and a poster.

+In February 2024 Dynamite Entertainment announced plans to publish a new ThunderCats series written by Declan Shalvey and drawn by Drew Moss.
+In April 2024, Dynamite announced a spinoff series focusing on Cheetara.

 Video game

-A side-scrolling video game based on the series, ThunderCats: The Lost Eye of Thundera, was published in 1987.
+Two video games based on the franchise have been released.
+The first was ThunderCats: The Lost Eye of Thundera, published in 1987.
+The second, ThunderCats, was released in 2012 for the Nintendo DS.

+Board game

+The ThunderCats have been added to the CMON Zombicide franchise in 2022 in the fantasy universe.
+Three special boxes allow to play the Thundercats as well as some Mutants as heroes, while Mumm-ra appears as a necromancer and an Abomination.